jhudsl/tidyversecourse/docs/02-get-data.md

 Above, you see the simplest way to import a CSV file.
 However, as with many functions, there are other arguments that you can set to specify how to import your specific CSV file, a few of which are listed below.
 However, as usual, to see all the arguments for this function, use `?read_csv` within R.

 - `col_names = FALSE` to specify that the first row does NOT contain column names.
 - `skip = 2` will skip the first 2 rows.
 You can set the number to any number you want.
-Helpful if there is additional information in the first few rows of your data frame that are not actually part of the table.
+This is helpful if there is additional information in the first few rows of your data frame that are not actually part of the table.
 - `n_max = 100` will only read in the first 100 rows.
 You can set the number to any number you want.
-Helpful if you're not sure how big a file is and just want to see part of it
+This is helpful if you're not sure how big a file is and just want to see part of it.

 By default, `read_csv()` converts blank cells to missing data (NA).